wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 Coming back to our function, we then increment the `edi` pointer to point to the next memory location in our string, ready for processing, but continue processing the value in `cl`.

 Next, we compare our value in `cl` to both 48 and 57 and jump to `.done` if the value falls outside of this range.
+This is done as the ASCII string values `0-9` fall in this range of decimal values 48-57.

+Our conditions for exiting the loop on an invalid input are thus:

-This is done as the string values `0-9` fall in this range of ASCII values.
-After the comparison to 48, if the result is lower than 48, we jump to `.done` with `jl`, or jump if lower.
-After the comparison to 57, if the result is greater than 57, 'jg', we also jump to `.done`.
+- After the comparison to 48, if the result is lower than 48, we jump to `.done` with `jl`, or jump if lower.
+- After the comparison to 57, if the result is greater than 57, with 'jg', we also jump to `.done`.

-As our string is null-terminated (with a value of 0x00 or `$0`), the usual case would be that we jump to `.done` after all characters have been processed or a non-numeric string character is encountered.
+As our string is null-terminated (with a value of 0x00 or `$0`), the usual case would be that we jump to `.done` after all characters have been processed or a non-numeric string character is encountered as the value 0 is outside the range of 48-57.

 After these comparisons, the actual string processing is done as per below: